 What is a Pink Cloud?

 Have you ever encountered a sudden burst of positivity and hopefulness during addiction recovery?
 You may have just experienced a pink cloud.
 In addiction recovery, the concept of a pink cloud refers to an optimistic period of sobriety when everything in one’s life seems to be going well.

-While this can be a great and uplifting experience, it’s important to remember that it won’t last forever.
-There will always be ups and downs in recovery, so it’s important to take advantage of the pink cloud while it lasts.
+While the pink cloud can be a positive experience, it’s important to approach it with awareness that emotional states in recovery can be complex and varied, and that maintaining realistic expectations and support systems is crucial.
+There will always be ups and downs in recovery, so it’s important to take advantage of the pink cloud while it lasts.’

+What is a Pink Cloud?